NagyTamas0122/QuantumNetworkCoding/README.md

-# QuantumCommunication
+# Quantum Network Coding

 This is the repository for the simulation of Quantum Network Coding in Python Qiskit.

-This is for my independent laboratory theme: Satellite-based Quantum Communication (Implementing Quantum Network Coding in Quantum Repeater Network?).

-QNC is modelled in a Quantum Repeater Network environment.
+QNC - like its classical counterpart (Linear Network Coding) - gives answer to a network's scaling problem.
+It is modelled in a Quantum Repeater Network environment.
+You can use this instead of entanglement swapping in a butterfly network-like telecommunication system.

-All modells are based on scientific papers (for example: https://journals.aps.org/pra/abstract/10.1103/PhysRevA.86.032331).
+All modells are based on scientific paper: https://journals.aps.org/pra/abstract/10.1103/PhysRevA.86.032331

 Installation guide: https://docs.quantum.ibm.com/guides/install-qiskit